mohmdsalman/Hotel-Tip-Prediction/README.md

-🧾 Tip Prediction App
+💡 Smart Tip Predictor
+“How much tip should I leave?” — Let AI figure it out for you.
-This is a simple machine learning-powered web app built with Streamlit that predicts the tip amount a customer is likely to leave at a restaurant based on the total bill, time of day, and party size.
+A sleek, interactive ML-powered web app that predicts restaurant tips based on the bill, time, and party size — in real-time using Streamlit.

+🛠️ Built With
+🧠 Scikit-learn – Machine Learning Model

+🖥️ Streamlit – Frontend Web Interface

+📊 Pandas + NumPy – Data wrangling

+🧺 Pickle – Model Serialization

-🚀 Features
+🎯 Key Features
-Predicts restaurant tip based on:

-Total Bill
+✅ Real-time prediction of tip amount
+✅ Clean, interactive UI
+✅ Simple inputs: Bill, Time (Lunch/Dinner), Group Size ✅ Efficient pre-processing with label encoding
+✅ Pre-trained ML model baked right in

+⚙️ How It Works
+1. 💰 Input the total bill

-Time of the meal (Lunch or Dinner)
+2. ⏰ Select the time (Lunch or Dinner)

-Size of the dining party

-Interactive and user-friendly web interface using Streamlit

-Trained ML model using scikit-learn

-Encoded time feature for better prediction

-🧠 Tech Stack
-Python

-Streamlit

-Pandas

-NumPy

-Scikit-learn

-Pickle (for model serialization)
+3. 👥 Mention group size

+4. 📲 Click SUBMIT and boom — you get the predicted tip!